Created by Ian Hamilton

 All potentially interesting; none particularly convincing.
 The parts just don’t add up to a believable whole.

-And if things do get too dicey, she has an even more ruthless partner, the possibly Triad-connected Uncle, who has his own rather special skills set and can apparently quickly provide assorted Hawk-like henchman to protect Ava no matter where she is.
+And if things do get too dicey, she has an even more ruthless partner, the possibly Triad-connected Uncle Chow, who has his own rather special skill set and can apparently quickly provide assorted Hawk-like henchman to protect Ava no matter where she is.

 And so, with Uncle backing her play, Ava cons, hacks and swindles her way around the globe, retrieving stolen money on behalf of their clients, dodging vengeful hitmen, Italian mobsters, Guyanan crimebosses, Scottish scam artists and assorted other high-moneyed miscreants, and thinks nothing of using everything from blackmail to torture and mutilation to get what she wants.
 Like, cutting a guy’s thumb off?
 Sure.